 Turnip Health Benefits

-Gout – Eating turnips facilitates urinary elimination of the uric acid, generally produced as the body metabolizes proteins.
+Gout – Turnip health benefits facilitates urinary elimination of the uric acid, generally produced as the body metabolizes proteins.
 Excessing this substance creates a toxic state in the body (gout) where uric acid crystals are deposited, particularly in the joints, causing inflammation and rheumatic pain.
 Eating turnips “cleanse” the blood of uric acid and other metabolic residues.
 Thus, they relieve those with gout or others suffering from rheumatic pain caused by uric acid.

-Obesity – Turnips provide a considerable sensation of being satisfied with few calories.
-They are a nutritional component effective in weight loss diets, easily digested, and lacking fat.
+Obesity – Turnips provide a considerable sensation of satisfaction with few calories.
+One of the many turnip health benefits is that they are a nutritional component effective in weight loss diets, easily digested, and lacking fat.

 Turnip Greens